pardeep-singh/PaaS-Docker/README.md

 ==========
 A PaaS tool to deploy applications on your servers.

+Just add a webhook to github repositry having a dockerfile and see every push made on repositry be deployed in a seconds.

-## Requirements
+### Requirements <hr>

-PaaS-Docker is compatible with Python version 2 and 3; and require Flask,Docker,Docker-py and github cli to be installed.PaaS-Docker currently supports linux enviroments.
+PaaS-Docker is compatible with Python version 2 and 3; and require Flask,Docker,Docker-py and github cli to be installed.

+PaaS-Docker currently supports linux enviroments.

 Install Flask